sighingnow/jekyll-gitbook/_pages/Digital.md

 ![DC_Lab.12.8_Create_Asset_3](/assets/images/DC_Lab_12.8._Create_Asset_3.png)

--  Check and make sure the asset has been succesfully registered to the service and  **_Register To Webex Engage_** button was greyed out.
+-  Check and make sure the asset has been succesfully registered to the service and  **_Register To Webex Engage_** button has been greyed out.

 ![DC_Lab.12.8_Create_Asset_4](/assets/images/DC_Lab_12.8._Create_Asset_4.png)